mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - SI - Signal Integrity
 - SI/PI - Signal Integrity/Power Integrity
 - SoC - State of Charge (for a battery) or System on Chip
-- SoM - System on Mhip
+- SoM - System on Module
 - SSR - Solid-State Relay
 - TL - Transmission Line